chromium/chromium/docs/profiling.md

 * https://www.chromium.org/developers/threaded-task-tracking
 ***

-## Profiling on Linux
+# Profiling on Linux

-Profiling support is built into tcmalloc and exposed in chromium, so any platform that uses tcmalloc should be able to generate profiling data without using external tools.

-### Preparing your checkout
+## General checkout setup

-Profiling should always be done on a Release build, which has very similiar performance characteristics to an official build.
+Profiling should always be done on a Release build, which has very similar performance characteristics to an official build.
 Make sure the following appears in your `args.gn` file:

     is_debug = false
-    enable_profiling = true
-    enable_callgrind = true
     blink_symbol_level = 2
     symbol_level = 2

+    # Needed for built-in profiling only
+    enable_profiling = true

+## Profiling using built-in tcmalloc profiler

+Profiling support is built into tcmalloc and exposed in chromium, so any platform that uses tcmalloc should be able to generate profiling data without using external tools.

-### Preparing your environment
+#### Preparing your environment

 By default, the profiler will take a sample 100 times per second.
 You can adjust this rate by setting the `CPUPROFILE_FREQUENCY` environment variable before launching chromium: